deneb-viz/deneb-viz.github.io/docs/deeper-concepts/pattern-fills.md

 ### Backgrounds

-Default patterns have a transparent background, and this can be observed in the above example with the x-axis gridlines.
-If you want to provide a solid background, you can either use the [dynamic pattern variation expression](#dynamic-variations), or layer a mark behind it with a solid fill, e.g.:
+Default patterns have a transparent background, as shown in the above example with the x-axis gridlines.
+If you want to provide a solid background, you can either use the [dynamic pattern variation expression](#dynamic-variations), or layer a mark behind it with a solid fill:

 ```json highlight={3-10,16-17} showLineNumbers
 {